Are you a producer, artist or songwriter that’s struggling with mastering?

 This is why a lot of producers talk about the “car test”, which simply means playing your mix with the car stereo to hear how it sounds.
 Most people know their car system inside out so that familiarity can be incredibly helpful.

 You should also test your sound on consumer speakers, bookshelf speakers, headphones, and even home theatre systems.
+On the headphone front, the options have now become endless including high fidelity planar magnetic options.

 Note: I often use my laptop speakers to check just how bright a mix is.
 Laptop speakers are also a great way check out vocal levels but we’ll save that for another article.